ibm-cloud-docs/containers/cs_app.md

 Do you have so many resources and users in your cluster that the Kubernetes dashboard is a little slow?
 For clusters that run Kubernetes version 1.12 or later, your cluster admin can scale the `kubernetes-dashboard` deployment by running `kubectl -n kube-system scale deploy kubernetes-dashboard --replicas=3`.
 {: tip}

+To check the logs for individual app pods, you can run `kubectl logs <pod name>`.
+Do not use the Kubernetes dashboard to stream logs for your pods, which might cause a disruption in your access to the Kubernetes dashboard.
+{: important}

 Before you begin:
 * Make sure that you are assigned a [service role](/docs/containers?topic=containers-users#platform) that grants the appropriate Kubernetes RBAC role so that you can work with Kubernetes resources.
 * To [launch the Kubernetes dashboard from the console](#db_gui), you must be assigned a [platform role](/docs/containers?topic=containers-users#platform).
 If you are assigned only a service role but no platform role, [launch the Kubernetes dashboard from the CLI](#db_cli).